 Cooking pancakes in a baking sheet rather than a skillet may not sound ideal at first.
 The browned, crisp exterior of pancakes is what makes them so delicious — wouldn’t a sheet pan completely change the texture?
 The short answer is yes, but it might be a welcome change.
 That’s because the wide surface area of a sheet pan allows the pancake batter to rise more.
 This produces a single pancake with a fluffier interior and browner exterior compared to traditional pancakes.
 (Click through for another delicious sheet pan recipe, better known as “grandma pizza”.)

 Even better, you can arrange toppings in different areas of the baking sheet to create multiple flavors in one.
-For instance, pour chocolate chips onto the left side, sprinkle blueberries or strawberries in the middle, and layer banana slices on the right.
+For instance, pour chocolate chips onto the left side, sprinkle blueberries or strawberries in the middle and layer banana slices on the right.
 Before you know it, you’ll have three different sets of pancakes in record time.
 Watch Food Network’s video below to see how to divide the pancake based on toppings.

 - 8 tablespoons unsalted butter